-First described in the 1950's
+First described in the 1950s

-- Radiographic contrast medium are responsible for 11% of cases of hospital-acquired renal insufficiency, the third most common cause of renal failure after impaired renal perfusion and the use of nephrotoxic medications. - AKI from CM is responsible for a third of all hospital-acquired acute kidney injury (AKI) and affects between 1% and 2% of the general population and up to 50% of high-risk subgroups following coronary angiography (CA) or percutaneous coronary intervention (PCI).1
+- Radiographic contrast medium are responsible for 11% of cases of hospital-acquired renal insufficiency, the third most common cause of renal failure after impaired renal perfusion and the use of nephrotoxic medications. - 40 million contrast-enhanced scans per year in the US alone, with around 20% on high-risk subgroup patients - AKI from contrast media is responsible for a third of all hospitalacquired acute kidney injury (AKI) - AKI affects between 1% and 2% of the general population, and up to 50% of high-risk subgroups following coronary angiography (CA) or percutaneous coronary intervention (PCI).1 - No specific therapy available at present: outcomes vary from reversible AKI which requires 7-21 day ICU treatment, through permanent dialysis, renal transplantation and death.